myfashionhub/codenow-todo/day3-recap.md

 $ rails new todo-app
 ```

 - Initialize a git repository, and add Github repo as a remote.
+(Copy the git URL from the SSH tab in your Github repo.)
 ```bash
 $ git init
 $ git remote add origin git@github.com:username/repo-name.git